The Big Picture: Why and How

 Who will run the three organizations that will exist after restructuring, i.e., the professional association, the foundation, and the union?

 The AAUP will continue to be governed in the same way that it has traditionally been governed, i.e., by Council and officers elected pursuant to the AAUP Constitution.
 The AAUP Foundation will be managed by a nine member board of directors consisting of the president, first and second vice-presidents and the secretary-treasurer of the AAUP, an additional elected member of the AAUP Council selected by Council, the chair of Committee A, and three “public directors” who are not (at the time of their election by the other directors) AAUP officers and who need not hold any other position within the AAUP.
-The executive director of the AAUP Foundation will be the AAUP General Secretary.
-The union will be governed by an Executive Committee and officers, just as the CBC is now governed.
-The union’s constitution is based upon, and is in most ways identical to, the current CBC bylaws.
-To the extent that the AAUP and the CBC might wish to consider other and more substantive changes to their governance structures, such changes would not be part of the restructuring.
+The executive director of the AAUP Foundation will be the AAUP Executive Director.
+The AAUP-CBC will be governed by an Executive Committee and officers.
+The AAUP-CBC’s constitution is based upon, and is in most ways identical to, the previous CBC bylaws.
+To the extent that the AAUP and the AAUP-CBC might wish to consider other and more substantive changes to their governance structures, such changes were not part of the restructuring.
 If those governance changes were approved through appropriate constitutional action by the relevant body, they would be implemented independently of restructuring.

 How will the three organizations operate?